Semilinear clannish algebras arising from surfaces with orbifold points: Colored triangulations of surfaces with orbifold points

-Fomin-Shapiro-Thurston introduced in~\cite{Fomin-Shapiro-Thurston} the notions of ideal and tagged triangulations for surfaces~$\SSigma = (\Sigma, \marked, \orb)$ in the case~$\orb = \varnothing$.
-Their definitions were generalized by Felikson-Shapiro-Tumarkin \cite{FeShTu-orbifolds} and Chekhov-Shapiro \cite{Chekhov-Shapiro} to the case where $\orb$ may be non-empty.
-Detailed definitions of ideal and tagged triangulations can also be found in~\cite[Definition~2.3]{GLF1}.
-Such definitions are rather lengthy, so we do not reproduce them here.
-In this paper, a \emph{triangulation}~$\tau$ of~$\SSigma$ will be simply an ideal triangulation~$\tau$ of $\SSigma$ as defined in \cite[Definition~2.3]{GLF1} (see \cite[Section 4]{FeShTu-orbifolds} as well).
-Thus, an arc of a triangulation goes from a point in $\marked$ to a point in $\marked$, or connects a point in $\marked$ with a point in $\orb$.
-The former is said to be a \emph{non-pending} arc, the latter is said to be a \emph{pending} arc.
+Thus, a non-pending arc goes from a point in $\marked$ to a point in $\marked$, whereas a pending arc connects a point in $\marked$ with a point in $\orb$.
 Loops based at a marked point and cutting off a monogon containing exactly one orbifold point are not considered to be arcs.
+In this paper, ideal triangulations will be often referred to simply as triangulations, and ideal triangles simply as triangles.

+The following result states the basic properties of the \emph{flip}, which is a combinatorial move on ideal triangulations.
+Recall that we are considering only unpunctured surfaces and closed surfaces with exactly one puncture.

+\begin{thm}[\cite{FeShTu-orbifolds}] Let $\surf$ be a surface with marked points and orbifold points. \begin{enumerate} \item If $\tau$ is an ideal triangulation of $\surf$ and $i\in\tau$, then there exists a unique arc $j$ on $\surf$ such that the set $\sigma=(\tau\setminus\{i\})\cup\{j\}$ is an ideal triangulation of $\surf$.
+We say that $\sigma$ is obtained from $\tau$ by the \emph{flip of $i\in\tau$}. \item Any two ideal triangulations of $\surf$ can be obtained from each other by a finite sequence of flips. \end{enumerate} \end{thm}

+In other words, for unpunctured surfaces and closed surfaces with exactly one puncture, every arc in an ideal triangulation can be flipped, and any two ideal triangulations are related by a chain of flips.

 \begin{ex} In Figure \ref{Fig:some_flips} we can see four triangulations of a hexagon with one orbifold point.